 All students residing on campus MUST provide proof of medical insurance or be placed automatically on the Spalding insurance plan through the American College Student Association and have the student account billed.
 All residents must also have proof of immunization on file in the Residence Life office.
-Mail your immunization records to Janelle Rae, 901 South 4th St., Louisville, KY 40203 or email a copy to email@example.com.
+Mail your immunization records to Residence Life, 901 South 4th St., Louisville, KY, or email to Dkirby@spalding.edu.
 The completed certificate of immunization must include:

 a.
 Day, month, and year of vaccinations

 b.
 Signature of a doctor, nurse, or school official

 c.
 Test results if laboratory evidence is used for proof of immunity

 - Tuberculin Skin Test (PPD) Negative result within the past 6 months or proof of treatment for positive result

 - Varicella (either a history of chicken pox or record of the vaccine)

 - Hepatitis B

 In accordance with KRS 164 all educational institutions with residential campuses are required provide information on meningococcal disease to full time students living in student housing.
 These students are required to indicate if they have received the meningococcal disease vaccine.